Caring for our community during the COVID-19 crisis

 Alternate ways to ‘attend’ a service

-Alternate arrangements that will give mourners (other than immediate family members) an opportunity to grieve are available.
+Alternate arrangements are available that will give mourners who are unable to attend an opportunity to grieve.

 We can arrange for a video recording, allowing those not in attendance to watch the service at a later date.
 We can also arrange for live streaming online, providing the opportunity for family and friends to experience the service in real time.